iC-3PU/Depot/README.md

 than five.

 TO DO: Playtime (Task-E)
 Here’s some stuff to try on your own:

-• Create a migration that copies the product price into the line item, and change the add_product() method in the Cart model to capture the price whenever a new line item is created.

 • Write unit tests that add both unique products and duplicate products to a cart.
 Assert how many products should be in the cart in each instance.